sketch-hq/developer.sketch.com/pages/plugins-releases-69.md

 }
 ```

-To use a Color Variable on a Layer or Style (or anywhere the API expects a Color), you use the `referencingColor` attribute on the Swatch:
+To use a Color Variable on a Layer, Style or any API expecting a Color, use the Swatch's `referencingColor` attribute:

 ```js
 const mySwatch = Swatch.from({